 Stella shrugged.
 "Whatever, does this friend have an address?"

 "Here," Hotaru said as she reached into her shorts pocket and pulled out a small piece of paper.
 Stella read it over.

 "Yes, he told me on the third day we met," Hotaru said.

 "Okay, let's go," Stella said.
 Both women headed off into the early morning darkness.

 "I'm Hotaru, by the way," the loli demon said on the way.
 "What's your name?"

 "Stella Craig, I'm a friend of Lucy's," the wolf demon replied.

-Nothing.
-Broken down nothing.
-The apartment looked abandoned.
-The grass didn’t really exist.
+The apartment looked abandoned, nothing, broken-down nothing.
+The grass didn't really exist.
 The ground consisted of dried mud.
-The demolish sign in the sign had almost fallen off.
+The demolition sign in the lot had almost fallen off.
 Hotaru and Stella had flat looks on their faces.